TitanAstro/How-to-build-an-allsky-camera/wiki/sharing-your-allsky-internet.md

 **Q: Do I need a static IP address?**
 A: No, you can use Dynamic DNS services.

+**Q: Why do I get SSL certificate errors even when accessing from my home network?**
+A: This happens because INDI-AllSky uses HTTPS by default with a self-signed certificate.
+Your browser warns you about self-signed certificates because they aren't verified by a trusted authority.
+This is normal and you can safely proceed (add an exception in your browser) when accessing locally.
+If you want to avoid these warnings, you can either:
+1. Install a proper SSL certificate (like Let's Encrypt)
+2. Disable HTTPS (though not recommended)
+3. Add your self-signed certificate to your devices' trust stores

 **Q: Is it safe to expose my camera to the internet?**
 A: With proper security measures, yes.
 We recommend using Cloudflare Tunnel or VPN access.